ScooloV/bbpedia/docs/core_rules.md

 a Block action made against them or by a chain-push.
-Using this Skill does not prevent an opposition player with the Frenzy skill from performing a second Block action if this player is still Standing after the firrst.
+Using this Skill does not prevent an opposition player with the Frenzy skill from performing a second Block action if this player is still Standing after the first.

-STR0NG ARM
+STROnG ARM
-This player may apply a +1 modifierr to any Passing Ability test rolls they make when performing a Throw Team-mate action.
+This player may apply a +1 modifier to any Passing Ability test rolls they make when performing a Throw Team-mate action.